 Our teams, our laboratories

-- 41 research teams, including 1 ERC-labelled team and 1 ATIP-AVENIR team
+- 41 research teams, including 3 teams having ERC-starting grants, 1 team having an ERC-consolidator grant, and 1 ATIP-AVENIR team

 - 5 priority research axes